drequeceler/appgyver-js-api/topics/file/methods/unzip.md

 **Parameters**

 * *string* **filenameWithPath**<br>
   A string containing the filename and path of the file to be unzipped.
-The path is relative to the app's `views` directory.
+The path is relative to the `Documents` directory on your device.
+Thus, a file located at `MY_PROJECT/www/myzip.zip` on your disk will be accessible via the path `Application/www/myzip.zip`.
 * *string* **toPath**<br>
   A string containing the path where the file will be unzipped.
-The path is relative to the app's `views` directory.
+The path is relative to the `Documents` directory on your device.
 * *function* **successCallback**<br>
   The success callback function.
 * *function* **failureCallback**<br>